 If, for example, the agreement sets up that the franchisee is the employer, then they will be responsible for issuing permits to workers.

 Again, this depends on who the employer is in the particular situation.
 It may be the main contractor, or the sub-contractor themselves if they are a sole trader.

 Do I need a permit if I am taking another worker to their place of work?

 If a worker is dependent or unable to get themselves to work, an adult can take them to and from their workplace without a permit.
 However, authorities must be able to confirm that the travel is appropriate for the worker’s permit.

-More information is available on the Victorian Department of Justice website here.
+More information is available on the Victorian government’s coronavirus website here.